0LNetworkCommunity/libra-legacy-v6/specifications/consensus/README.md

 ## Overview

-The consensus specification describes the mechanism used by the Libra Payment Network (LPN) validators to agree on both ordering and transaction execution output under byzantine fault-tolerant (BFT) conditions - at most _f_ validators (where _f_ < (_all validators_)/3) are faulty or malicious.
-Currently, the consensus specification is an implementation of _LibraBFT_, a BFT consensus protocol that ensures liveness and safety under partial synchrony.
-The [LibraBFT whitepaper](https://developers.diem.org/docs/state-machine-replication-paper) describes a high level overview of the protocol, the liveness and safety proofs, and a rationale on why LibraBFT was adopted for the LPN.
-This document specifies how to implement the LibraBFT protocol in order to participate as a validating node in the LPN.
+The consensus specification describes the mechanism used by the Diem Payment Network (LPN) validators to agree on both ordering and transaction execution output under byzantine fault-tolerant (BFT) conditions - at most _f_ validators (where _f_ < (_all validators_)/3) are faulty or malicious.
+Currently, the consensus specification is an implementation of _DiemBFT_, a BFT consensus protocol that ensures liveness and safety under partial synchrony.
+The [DiemBFT whitepaper](https://developers.diem.com/docs/state-machine-replication-paper) describes a high level overview of the protocol, the liveness and safety proofs, and a rationale on why DiemBFT was adopted for the LPN.
+This document specifies how to implement the DiemBFT protocol in order to participate as a validating node in the LPN.

 This document is organized as follows: